-The new Tax Controversy 2021 guide covers 28 jurisdictions.
+The Tax Controversy 2022 guide covers 29 jurisdictions.
 The guide provides the latest information on causes of tax controversies; tax audits; administrative litigation; judicial litigation, including appeals; alternative dispute resolution (ADR); administrative and criminal tax offences; cross-border tax disputes; international tax arbitration options; and costs/fees.

-Given the ongoing context of the pandemic, governments have adopted unprecedented measures, along similar lines, to protect the health of individuals and to sustain their economies, whilst supporting families and companies to enable them to resist the economic slowdown.
+Given the ongoing, albeit less severe in much of the world, pandemic situation, governments have adopted unprecedented measures, along similar lines, to protect the health of individuals and to sustain their economies, whilst supporting families and companies to enable them to resist the economic slowdown.
 Strict quarantine requirements were applied everywhere: closed borders, travel bans, shuttered businesses and restrictions on the right to go out.
 Teleworking, whenever possible, became the norm almost globally, with few exceptions.
 Courts were closed or not, depending on the countries in question, but many activities including hearings started being held by videoconference, and deadlines and terms related to pending or new cases were suspended – at least for a while.
-Indeed, as the UK contributor suggests in the UK Trends & Developments chapter, it may be that judges and parties become more comfortable with holding procedural hearings by conference or video call even in the medium-to-long term, after COVID-19 restrictions are lifted.

-During the last year, governments have been supporting individuals and companies in need with measures that postpone tax payments or embrace flexible approaches towards compliance with specific obligations.
-Public spending has increased substantially, and it is expected that the pandemic crisis will leave the world deeply in debt.
-The situation is naturally different in each country, but some fear new taxes will be created and at the same time predict that the tax authorities will be inclined to be stricter and/or carry out more extensive audits (USA, Portugal, Mexico, etc).
-The USA Trends & Developments chapter not only mentions the way in which the COVID-19 pandemic continues to change the approach to tax controversies but also provides some hints about the possible policy directions of a new White House.
+During the last years, governments have been supporting individuals and companies in need with measures that postpone tax payments or embrace flexible approaches towards compliance with specific obligations.
+Public spending has increased substantially, and it is expected that the pandemic crisis and the Russia/Ukraine war will leave the world deeply in debt.
+The situation is naturally different in each country, but some fear new taxes will be created and at the same time predict that the tax authorities will be inclined to be stricter and/or carry out more extensive audits.

 More than ever, the management and control of tax risks is a primary goal for both tax authorities and taxpayers.
 For the former, it is disastrous if the State is unable to collect the expected level of revenue.
 For the latter, tax is a significant cost for business and an incorrect estimate can jeopardise a company’s level of profitability and damage its reputation, not to mention cause egregious disadvantages and losses.
 However, it is now almost certain that, in the short term, debt and public expenses will increase while tax collection levels will drop due to the economic contraction.

 It might be debatable whether, as some have argued, taxes are a prime mover of history.
 One cannot ignore facts, however.
-We have the recent memory of the American experience after the 2008 crisis when both tax authorities and MNEs were in need of revenue and neither was prepared to compromise easily.
+The American experience after the 2008 crisis, when both tax authorities and MNEs were in need of revenue and neither was prepared to compromise easily, should be borne in mind.
 Currently, it seems that the IRS, as well as several other tax authorities, is focusing more of its attention on international tax issues and, more specifically, transfer pricing.
 It is interesting that, due to a lack of resources, there is a move towards concentrating activity under a new strategy: the “campaign”, whereby the IRS’s Large Business and International Division selects a tax issue for audit, rather than auditing every potential issue on a taxpayer’s return.

 Anticipated Increase in Tax Litigation

-Inevitably, no one can anticipate and eliminate entirely the potential adverse situations that lead to disputes.
+Inevitably, no one can anticipate and eliminate entirely all adverse situations that might lead to disputes.
 Although disagreements may emerge suddenly and in relation to all type of taxes, the majority of chapters in this Guide refer to the many international, complex and controversial substantive tax matters around the BEPS Recommendations and the legislation created afterwards, the MLI, digital taxation and the use of the general anti-abuse rule (GAAR) to challenge cross-border transactions, although many of them cannot ascertain whether these have so far contributed to an increase in the level of tax controversies.
 But there are already many authors anticipating more litigation.
-Some, like the Netherlands Law & Practice chapter, emphasise that since jurisdictions may interpret the BEPS rules in their own manner, this will attract more litigation.
-The same expectation exists with respect to the impact of the EU Mandatory Disclosure Directive (DAC 6) and many other jurisdictions within the European Union mentioned the same scenario.
-On the other hand, in the UK chapter, it is stressed that even if the EU measures are less relevant in the UK than previously, Brexit will result in significant amounts of tax legislation, so there is significant potential for tax controversy in the coming years.
+The same expectation exists with respect to the impact of the EU Mandatory Disclosure Directive (DAC 6) and many jurisdictions within the European Union mentioned this possibility.

-The amount of new legislation everywhere, and the appearance of new and open concepts applied worldwide in a context of states struggling for financial resources, creates an expectation of increased litigation, as several other chapters suggest.
-Moreover, new international instruments such as DAC 6 and the MLI are expected to have significant impact on how anti-abuse rules will be applied, which will probably increase litigation.
+The amount of new legislation everywhere, and the appearance of new and open concepts applied worldwide in a context of states struggling for financial resources, creates an expectation of increased litigation, as several chapters suggest.
+Whether new Conventions and/or EU Directives that are expected to implement Pillars One and Two will effectively contribute to mitigating tax disputes is still to be seen.
+The recent new international instruments such as DAC 6 and the MLI are still expected to have a significant impact on how anti-abuse rules will be applied, which will probably increase litigation.

-The tax authorities of each jurisdiction might have different perspectives and approaches on how to combat non-compliance with tax obligations or tax avoidance.
-Nevertheless, they are all undoubtedly better equipped and prepared, with substantial information at their disposal about taxpayers, as well as their own activity, and they are much more integrated internationally, as several chapters, including the USA Law & Practice one, mention.
+The tax authorities of each jurisdiction might have different perspectives on and approaches to combatting non-compliance with tax obligations or tax avoidance.
+Nevertheless, they are all undoubtedly better equipped and prepared, with substantially more information at their disposal about taxpayers, as well as their own activity, and they are much more integrated internationally, as several chapters mention.

 Audit Strategy and the Road Ahead